-- 1. Can the child sit all the way back against the back of the vehicle seat? - 2.
-Do the child's knees bend comfortably over the front of the vehicle seat - while they are still sitting all the way back? - 3.
-Does the shoulder belt cross the child's shoulder between their neck and arm?

-- 4. Is the lap part of the belt as low as possible, touching the child's thighs and not their stomach? - 5.
+1. Can the child sit all the way back against the back of the vehicle seat?

+- 2. Do the child's knees bend comfortably over the front of the vehicle seat while they are still sitting all the way back? - 3.
+Does the shoulder belt cross the child's shoulder between their neck and arm? - 4.
+Is the lap part of the seat belt as low as possible, touching the child's thighs and not their stomach? - 5.
 Can the child stay seated like this for the whole trip?

 If the answer to any of these questions was "no," then the child still needs to use a booster seat in this vehicle.
-If the child is using the lap/shoulder belt, check belt fit periodically.
-A child's squirming or slouching can move the belt out of position.
-If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle.
-Never allow a child to put the shoulder belt under an arm or behind their back.
+If the child is using the lap/shoulder belt, check seat belt fit periodically and make sure the seat belt buckle is latched.
+A child's squirming or slouching can move the seat belt out of position.
+If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle, or use a booster seat to position the seat belt on the child correctly.